 Talking or fracked oil, the Guardian said in January 2015

-In January 2016 however, oil is trading at around $30 a barrel and oil and gas prices are still tightly linked.
-Forecasts suggest it will go lower still.
+In January 2016 however, oil was trading at around $30 a barrel and oil and gas prices are still tightly linked.

 Even the Task Force on Shale Gas accepts this concluding their third report with